jbjason/otp_field_premium/README.md

   final Color shodowColor;
   // if u want to hide otp text then set this value hideText=true final bool hideText;
-  // there are two types of shape currently 1.OtpFiledShape.underscore 2.OtpFiledShape.square final OtpFiledShape otpFiledShape;
+  // there are 3 types of shape currently 1.OtpFiledShape.underscore 2.OtpFiledShape.square 3.
+OtpFiledShape.circular
+  final OtpFiledShape otpFiledShape;
 ```

+## Example
+Check out the full example in the [`example`](https://pub.dev/packages/otp_field_premium/example) folder.

 ## License
 This project is licensed under the MIT License.

 ## Contributions
 Contributions are welcome!
-Feel free to file issues or submit pull requests to improve the package(https://github.com/jbjason/otp_field_premium)
+Feel free to file issues or submit pull requests to improve the package (https://github.com/jbjason/otp_field_premium)

 ## Support
 For questions or suggestions, contact me via jubayeral040@gmail.com.